craigmckeachie/tql-2024-notes/react-exercises.md

 1. In the `App` component
    - create a state variable for the currently signed in user called `user`
      - initialize it to `undefined`
-     - make a copy of the state variable line and on the new line initialize user state to the follow user object
+     - make a copy of the state variable line and in the duplicated line initialize user state to the following user object
        ```
        {
          first: "James"
          last: "Roday"
        }
        ```
-     - comment out the last line where you set the user to an object for now
+     - comment out the last line where you set the user to an object (for now)
 1. Create an `AccountHeader` component
    - render it inside the `App` component
    - pass the `user` state variable as a prop into `AccountHeader`